MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Remarks

 `end` is used to test whether a const_iterator has reached the end of its string_view.
-The value returned by `end` should not be dereferenced.
+The value returned by `end` shouldn't be dereferenced.

 ## <a name="ends_with"></a> basic_string_view::ends_with